zapier/zapier-platform/packages/cli/docs/cli.md

 **Flags**
 * (required) `-p, --percent` | Percent of traffic to route to new version
 * (required) `-d, --duration` | Duration of the canary in seconds
-* `-u, --user` | Canary this user (email) across all accounts, unless `accountId` is specified.
+* `-u, --user` | Canary this user (email) across all accounts, unless `account-id` is specified.
-* `-a, --accountId` | The account ID to target.
+* `-a, --account-id` | The account ID to target.
 If user is specified, only canary the user within this account.
+If user is not specified, then this argument is only permitted for Zapier staff.
 * `-d, --debug` | Show extra debugging output.

 **Examples**